Bolesław I's intervention in the Kievan succession crisis: Fall and occupation of Kiev

 A later popular Polish legend related to the history of the Polish coronation weapon, the Szczerbiec sword, is the tale of the Golden Gate of Kiev, upon which the Szczerbiec was supposedly notched when Bolesław's entered the city.
 This legend has no historical basis, however, and the gate was only built approximately 20 years later, while the sword itself was not forged until 200 years later.
 It is of course possible, however unlikely, that Bolesław notched another gate with another sword, thus giving rise to the legend.

 Bolesław sent his German and Hungarian mercenaries home after Sviatopolk was re-established on the Kievan throne, "the populace" having "flocked to him" and having "appeared loyal".
 It is not known how long Bolesław remained in and around Kiev.
 The 10 months given by the unreliable account of Gallus is fanciful.
 Bolesław in fact departed within a few months and, as Thietmar died on December 1, 1018, Bolesław must have been back in Poland a good time before December.

 The Primary Chronicle alleges that as the result of Polish plundering, Sviatopolk ordered "that any Lyakhs [i.e. Poles] found in the city should be killed".
 The resulting unrest, according to the same source, forced Bolesław to leave Kiev, whereupon Sviatopolk was left to fend for himself.
 This negative turn of events is omitted in the only contemporary source, Thietmar of Merseberg's Chronikon.
-By contrast, his summary of the expedition, written in a part of the Chronikon not devoted to the expedition, recounts that:Duke Boleslav invaded the Ruthenian king's realm with his army.
+By contrast, his summary of the expedition, written in a part of the Chronikon not devoted to the expedition, recounts that:Duke Boleslav invaded the Russian king's realm with his army.
 After placing his long-exiled brother-in-law, the Russian's brother, on the throne, he returned in high spirits.